Melaka Gateway developer seeks review of minister’s decision to cancel licence

 main news image

-KUALA LUMPUR (April 2): A developer for the Melaka Gateway integrated deep sea port project has filed a judicial review at the High Court to challenge Transport Minister Anthony Loke's decision to cancel the port operating licence granted to the firm by the previous federal government.
+KUALA LUMPUR: A developer for the Melaka Gateway integrated deep-sea port project has filed a judicial review at the High Court to challenge Transport Minister Anthony Loke’s decision to cancel the port operating licence granted to the firm by the previous federal government.

-KAJ Development Bhd has named the Melaka Port Authority, Loke and the Malaysian government as respondents in the judicial review application filed on March 13, according to court documents sighted by theedgemarkets.com.
+KAJ Development Bhd named the Malacca Port Authority, Loke and the Malaysian government as respondents in the judicial review application filed on March 13, according to court documents sighted by theedgemarkets.com.

-The case came up before Justice Datuk Nordin Hassan today, where he directed the company's lawyer Mohd Haniff Khatri Abdulla to allow time for the minister and the Attorney General’s Chambers to respond.
+The case came up before Justice Datuk Nordin Hassan yesterday, where he directed the company’s lawyer Mohd Haniff Khatri Abdulla to allow time for the minister and the Attorney-General’s Chambers to respond.

-In its application, KAJ Development said it received a letter dated Oct 5 last year, saying the “port operating licence for integrated deep sea Melaka gateway and cruise terminal jetty” has been cancelled.
+In its application, KAJ Development said it received a letter dated Oct 5 last year, saying the “port operating licence for integrated deep-sea Melaka Gateway and cruise terminal jetty” had been cancelled.

-Following this, the company is seeking a review of Loke's decision as the previous Barisan Nasional government had initially approved the licence for the project in March 2018, shortly before the 14th general election.
+Following this, it is seeking a review of Loke’s decision as the previous Barisan Nasional government initially approved the licence for the project in March 2018, shortly before the 14th general election.

-KAJ Development claims it had submitted its application since January 2014 to operate the Melaka Gateway project, which it says would bring tourists and develop the maritime industry and hence bring economic contribution to the country.
+KAJ Development claims it had submitted its application since January 2014 to operate the Melaka Gateway project which it says would bring tourists and develop the maritime industry and hence bring economic contributions to the country.

 The company further claimed that it had attracted interest from Royal Caribbean Cruises Ltd.

-It is also seeking a declaration that the decision by Loke to reject the appeal in cancelling the licence by not replying to the appeal letter by Dec 15, is not in accordance with the law or against his statutory duty, and hence the decision (to cancel the licence) is null and void and is not enforceable.
+It is also seeking a declaration that Loke’s decision to reject the appeal in cancelling the licence by not replying to the appeal letter by Dec 15 is not in accordance with the law or against his statutory duty, and hence the decision (to cancel the licence) is null and void and is not enforceable.

 Furthermore, KAJ Development is seeking general damages to be assessed by the court, and special damages of RM139 billion.